Documentation Index

 - Two certificates required by the SAT:

 - e.firma (FIEL): Confirms your identity before SAT.
-Required to obtain the CSD below and to authorise the PAC to issue on your behalf as explained in step 3 of the Register a Supplier section below.
+Required to obtain the CSD below and to authorize the PAC to issue on your behalf as explained in step 3 of the Register a Supplier section below.

 - CSD (Certificado de Sello Digital): Required to sign electronic invoices and prove they were issued by you.